kleuthold/saintpaulchess.github.io/index.md

 # Saint Paul Chess Club ♟️

-Welcome to the **Saint Paul Chess Club**, a friendly community where players of all levels come together to enjoy chess.
+Welcome to the **Saint Paul Chess Enthusiasts**, a friendly community where players of all levels come together to enjoy chess.

-Join us for weekly meetups, tournaments, and fun events.

 ## When & Where